Kerosz/reddit-client/README.md

 usability and experience of their favorite online applications.

-**Reddit Client Redesign is the unofficial [Reddit](https://www.reddit.com/) frontend app concept to tune the experience of the users and greater increase the browsing experience.**
+**Reddit Client Redesign is the unofficial [Reddit](https://www.reddit.com/) frontend app concept to simplify and tune the browsing experience of the users**

 ## Codebase